simplex-chat/simplex-chat/docs/guide/privacy-security.md

 # Privacy and Security

 SimpleX Chat default configuration aims to balance privacy, security and convenience.
-You may want to change the default options.
+You may want to change the default options to suit your specific needs.

 This page lists all the features and options that affect privacy and security.